InnuendoPi/Brautomat32/docs/en/Installation/info.md

 ![macOS](/docs/img/flashen_macos.png)

-The vending machine must then be connected to the WLAN.
-As soon as the bread machine is connected to the WLAN, the file system must be installed.\
+The brautomat must then be connected to the WLAN.
+As soon as the brautomat is connected to the WLAN, the file system must be installed.\
 Open in browser: <http://brautomat.local/update>

 After clicking on the "Filesystem" button, the file brautomat.mklittlefs.bin is selected and installed by clicking on Update Filesystem.

 ## WLAN configuration

-After flashing the firmware, the automatic machine starts in AccessPoint mode.
-An open WLAN called Brautomat becomes visible.
+After flashing the firmware, the Brautomat starts in AccessPoint mode.
+An open WLAN with the name _Brautomat_ becomes visible.
 A connection must be established with this WLAN.
-Once the connection is established, the web browser opens the WLAN configuration portal.
-If the portal does not open automatically, <http://192.168.4.1> must be entered manually as the address.
+This works from a PC or notebook as well as with a smartphone.
+As soon as the connection is established, the web browser opens the Wi-Fi configuration portal.
+If the portal does not open automatically, the address <http://192.168.4.1> must be entered manually.

 ![IDS](/docs/img/wlan1.jpg)